Convergence of Quantum Lindstedt Series and Semiclassical Renormalization

 where the coefficients $\mathbf{c}_{k_1,\ldots,k_j}$ have been defined in \eqref{e:coefficients}.

-As we will see, the formal solution of $H_n$ and $R'_n$ can be written by recursive formulas in terms of a diagrammatic tree structure.
-Before going beyond, we revisit the theory of diagrammatic trees considered by Eliasson \cite{Elia89,Eliasson96}.
+Each of these cohomological equations can be solved using Lemma \ref{l:solution_cohomological_equation}.
+Moreover, we will see that the formal solution of $H_n$ and $R'_n$ can be written by recursive formulas in terms of a diagrammatic tree structure.
+Before going beyond, we revisit the theory of diagrammatic trees introduced by Eliasson \cite{Elia89,Eliasson96}.